Loading...

 How to consume Grilled Fish, Mixed Salad Greens without glucose spikes

-Add a small portion of healthy fats, such as a few slices of avocado or a drizzle of olive oil, to your mixed salad greens.
-This can help slow down digestion and moderate blood sugar levels.
+Add a drizzle of olive oil or a few slices of avocado to your salad.
+Healthy fats can slow down digestion and help stabilize blood sugar levels.

 healthspan-mbl